 For multi-unit reactor sites at which there is a mix of operating and decommissioning units, but with no resident inspector coverage at the decommissioning unit(s), headquarters or regional management may allocate decommissioning inspection hours to the operating reactor resident inspector staff in order to conduct periodic assessments of the decommissioning unit(s).
-The direct inspection activities conducted by the resident inspector(s) in this scenario should be charged to the applicable docket and decommissioning and not to the operating reactor docket.
-These inspection activities may include assessments that focus on observing licensee management meetings, or discussions with the decommissioning management staff, to ascertain the status of the decommissioning unit(s) or identify any problems encountered while implementing the site decommissioning strategy.
+The direct inspection activities conducted by the resident inspector(s) in this scenario should be charged to the applicable docket and decommissioning IP, and not to the operating reactor docket.
+These inspection activities may include assessments that focus on observing licensee management meetings, or discussions with the cognizant decommissioning management staff, to ascertain the status of the decommissioning unit(s) or identify any problems encountered while implementing the site decommissioning strategy.
+Other areas that resident inspectors may support include reviewing the Corrective Action Program or modifications if agreed-upon by the Division of Reactor Projects and the applicable regional Decommissioning Branch Chief.
 Resident inspector activities at the decommissioning unit(s) shall contribute to the NRC's overall mission to ensure adequate protection of public health and safety and the environment in the use of nuclear materials, and not detract from effective inspection oversight of the operating unit(s).
-Any follow-up to these routine decommissioning inspection activities should be charged to the appropriate IMC 2515 or IMC 2561 after discussion with the appropriate regional and headquarters management.
-For decommissioning event response, resident inspectors be utilized in the same manner to assess and report the situation.
+Any follow-up to these routine decommissioning inspection activities should be charged to the appropriate IMC 2515 or IMC 2561 IP after discussion with the appropriate regional and headquarters management.
+For decommissioning event response, resident inspectors should be utilized in the same manner to assess and report the situation.

-06. Basic Inspection Process
+06.09 Basic Inspection Process

 The NRC inspection program can only cover a sampling of licensee activities in any particular area, with an emphasis on those activities with relatively high radiological risk.
 Inspection activities begin with the planning of core and discretionary inspections, using the periodicity described in Appendix A, Section II.
 Implementation of the inspection plan also includes the coordination of NRC site visits and inspections to promote regulatory efficiency and effectiveness and to reduce regulatory burden on the licensee.
 Subsequently, the core and discretionary inspections are conducted, inspection reports are written, licensee performance is assessed, and feedback on the decommissioning inspection program should occur.
 This process will repeat until the site is decommissioned.
+Inspection activities should focus on in-person observations, interviews, and walkdowns in addition to document review.
+Where appropriate, supplementing on-site with remote inspection techniques may be used when warranted, e.g., document reviews, interviews.
+Direct observation shall be regarded as the preferred method of inspection.
+Remote inspection of activities that are normally directly observed should be considered only in rare or unusual circumstances and headquarters or regional management approval must be received, as applicable.
+Partial remote inspections may be approved by branch chiefs, but full remote inspections shall be approved by division management.

 A basic inspection should involve the following steps, as applicable:

-Prepare for the inspection by reviewing appropriate background material
+Prepare for the inspection by reviewing appropriate background material as described in the respective IP being performed.

 As needed, prepare an inspection plan describing the scope and major areas of emphasis that will be reviewed, evaluated, or assessed during the inspection.